 There’s nothing better after a day of sightseeing than splurging on a relaxing hotel.
 The Bohinj Eco Hotel will be your home away from home.
-They have used natural materials and it also was the first ecological hotel in the country of Slovenia.
+They have used natural materials, and it is also the first ecological hotel in the country of Slovenia.
 Every room has WIFI, floor to ceiling windows, bath gowns and slippers with heated floors and flat screen TVs.

 Make sure to book one of the many room categories that include an entrance to the Aquapark which takes up a massive 3500 square meters.
-Not all of the room types have access so be sure to confirm that first.
-It boasts indoor and outdoor pools as well as water slides and activities for the kids.
-For an exclusive price you will gain access to the sauna and wellness centre too.
+Not all room types have access to it, so be sure to confirm that first.
+It boasts indoor and outdoor pools as well as water slides and activities for kids.
+For an exclusive price, you will gain access to the sauna and wellness centre, too.
 The best part?
 The lookout swimming pool!

-If you are looking for a great value option Penzion Rozic is a great choice closer to the lake.
-Located in a dense forest every room features a balcony, en-suite bathroom and flat screen TV.
+If you are looking for a great value option, Penzion Rozic is a great choice closer to the lake.
+Located in a dense forest, its every room features a balcony, en-suite bathroom and a flat-screen TV.
 This hotel has free parking on site and is in a prime location near the lake.

 Extra tips for visiting Bohinj

 – You can arrive by a short train ride from Ljubljana to Bohinjska Bistrica 6km away from the lake.
-From there you can get a bus to the actual lake or take a taxi.
-Public transport is possible but I would recommend renting a car as it gives one more freedom to move around and explore the different areas surrounding the lake, all of which are worth seeing.
+From there, you can get a bus to the lake or take a taxi.
+Public transport is possible, but I would recommend renting a car as it gives one more freedom to move around and explore the different areas surrounding the lake, all of which are worth seeing.

-– If you are looking for a more activity packed day around lake Bohinj you can add a stop at Mostnica gorge.
-The stream of water has craved, very close to Stara Fuzina, a 2km long gorge.
+– If you are looking for a day packed with more activities around lake Bohinj, you can add a stop at Mostnica gorge.
+The stream of water has carved, very close to Stara Fuzina, a 2km long gorge.

 – Make your trip to Bohinj even more exciting!
 Check out Tripadvisor for all the activities and organized tours in Bohinj or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.